-Even though combining Tor with VPNs should be enough to keep you safe and anonymous online, there are few easy precautionary steps you can take to further strengthen your privacy.
+Even though combining Tor with VPNs should be enough to keep you safe and anonymous online, there are few easy precautionary steps you can take to strengthen your privacy further.

 Here are my top 5 tips to stay secure while browsing over Tor:

 - Don’t visit sketchy or suspicious sites.
-Usually, the sites look and feel is the biggest give away, so pay close attention.
+Usually, the site’s look and feel are the biggest giveaways, so pay close attention.